denisnarushevich/gamephp/readme.txt

 To get it running, you need  to have a running php server, then configure:
-1.First setup your Mysql database, and make a schema out of provided dump file "gameServer/data/game.sql", default schema name should be "game", but you can change it in "gameServer/lib/db.php" 2.When your php server and database is running, you should edit server url in game client.
+1.First setup your Mysql database, and make a schema out of provided dump file "gameServer/data/game.sql", simple examples: http://www.patrickpatoray.com/?Page=30 default schema name should be "game", but you can change it in "gameServer/lib/db.php"

+2.When your php server and database is running, you should edit server url in game client.
 It can be done in gameClient/js/action.js .
-Server url should point on a bus.php file on your server, bus.php is request\response bus of this game.
+Server url should point on a bus.php file on your server, bus.php is request\response bus of this game, where all ajax request from client are sent.

 *Your php server must have mysqli module enabled.